QuantiModo/QuantiModo-WordPress-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to quickly create your own mood, medication, diet-tracking, or digital health website.
+Allows you to instantly create and embed your own mood, medication, diet-tracking, or digital health app in your WordPress site.

 == Description ==